tschellenbach/dev_db/README.md

 4. python manage.py loaddata ../development_data.json.gz --traceback -v2

 These four steps are also wrapped in the load_dev_db command.
-So simply run
+So simply run (This assumes you don't have the database yet, it wont drop it for you)

 ```bash
   python manage.py load_dev_db